 Inland Rail requires mobile telecommunications for train control and to maintain safe working systems.
 At certain locations along the 1,700km alignment, the Australian Rail Track Corporation (ARTC) will establish new telecommunications infrastructure or upgrade existing sites to ensure these requirements can be met.

-Recognising telecommunications are an economic and social enabler, the Australian Government is exploring options to enhance regional telecommunications services for communities along the alignment while delivering the system requirements and coverage for Inland Rail trains.
+Recognising telecommunications are an economic and social enabler, the Australian Government is continuing to explore options to enhance regional telecommunications services for communities along the alignment while delivering the system requirements and coverage for Inland Rail trains.

-Further investigations are now underway along additional Inland Rail sections, where appropriate, to identify communities that may require upgraded mobile telecommunications.
+Following the outcomes of the N2NS feasibility study, further investigations are now underway for additional Inland Rail sections, where appropriate, to identify communities that may require upgraded mobile telecommunications.

 Offsetting temporary increases in demand